Managing Funding Plans and Client Funding Periods

 A Funding Plan represents the date range of a participant’s NDIS Plan or the Service Agreement you have in place.

-Funding Plans are created from the Funding tab within a Client record:
+Funding Plan records are created from the Funding tab within a Client record:

 Adding a Funding Plan record